Know-how and art of living

 Driven by the same thirst for knowledge and desire to do things right, the students discover with their masters the thousand and one secrets of the art of good hospitality.
 In the kitchen, it may be the preparation of a sauce, the cooking of a fish, the setting of a plate (to be enjoyed first with the eyes).
 In the dining room, it could be setting up tables, folding a napkin, slicing a roasted meat...

-Welcome to 1893, the brasserie where temporary imperfection meets perfection.
+Welcome to 1893, the restaurant where temporary imperfection meets perfection.

 Michel de Matteis